PritheeshK96/Student_management_system/README.md

+Name : pritheesh kumar v
+Intern ID :(CITS2282)

-# 🎓 Student Management System — Internship Project (CITS2282)
+# 🎓 Student Management System — Internship Project

 A full-stack **Student Management System** built as an internship project.
 The application allows administrators to manage student records with a modern, responsive dashboard interface.
 It features secure JWT-based authentication, RESTful APIs, and a serverless deployment architecture on Vercel.